aukokyong/jfs-master/java/doc/w-java.md

 - Display the arraylist from the File
 - update any one product and delete another product.
 - save to file and display to verify

+:memo: _Lab_ ArrayList + Collection
+As an extension to the above lab, remove a product using the collection interface.